Stephen Kellogg (politician): Military service

 During the American Civil War, he was Colonel of the Second Regiment, Connecticut National Guard, from 1863 to 1866, and following the War, he was Brigadier-General from 1866 to 1870.
 He was the author and promoter of legislation organizing the active militia in an efficient body known as the Connecticut National Guard.
 He never lost interest in public affairs, and to them, until within a few weeks of his death, aged 81, his voice and pen were often devoted.

 Personal life

 He died on January 27, 1904, in Waterbury and was interred at Riverside Cemetery.
+His bookplate is in a first edition first state of the 1858 copy of The Courtship of Miles Standish.
+The assumption is he had a library and was a reader of contemporary books.